Menu

 Related Biography: Wilder Penfield

-Andrew Ferguson Neil was born on May 21, 1949 in Paisley, United Kingdom.
-He experienced childhood in the Glenburn region and went to the nearby Lancraigs Primary School.
-At the age of 11, Neil passed the Qualifying Examination and acquired access to the Paisley Grammar School.
-His father was a circuit repairman and member of the Territorial Army, and his mom worked in the neighborhood cotton mills to support Andrew as he was growing up.
+Andrew Ferguson Neil was born on May 21, 1949, in Paisley, United Kingdom.
+He grew up in the Glenburn area and attended Lancraigs Primary School.
+At age 11, he passed the Qualifying Examination and gained admission to Paisley Grammar School.
+His father was an electrician and a member of the Territorial Army, while his mother worked in local cotton mills to help support the family.

 Quick Facts